Graphic of a white delivery truck in the middle of a gray map of the United States.

 • Ties to affiliates in the state (affiliate nexus)

-Perhaps the most challenging aspect of sales tax nexus is that each state has its own laws.
+One of the most challenging aspects of sales tax nexus is that nexus laws vary by state.
 While all states with a general sales tax enforce economic nexus and physical presence nexus, no two economic nexus or physical presence nexus laws are exactly alike.
-And if affiliate nexus and click-through nexus laws are a bit less common than economic and physical nexus, they’re no less complicated or varied.
+And even if affiliate nexus and click-through nexus laws are a bit less common than economic and physical nexus, they’re no less complicated or varied.

 What is physical presence nexus?

-Inventory is one of the stickiest wickets, for physical presence nexus.
-As many Fulfillment by Amazon (FBA) sellers have discovered, marketplace inventory establishes sales tax nexus in numerous states.
-In fact, more than 20 states have specified that inventory in a state creates sales tax nexus, even when the products are stored in a warehouse owned or operated by a marketplace facilitator or another third party — and even if the seller has little to no control over the movement of their inventory.
+Inventory is one of the stickiest wickets for physical presence nexus, as many Fulfillment by Amazon (FBA) sellers have discovered.
+More than 20 states have specified that inventory in a state creates sales tax nexus even when the products are stored in a warehouse owned or operated by a marketplace facilitator or another third party — and even if the seller has little to no control over the movement of their inventory.

-A lot of companies aren’t aware of physical presence nexus, according to Fleming, yet the consequences of overlooking physical nexus can be significant.
+The consequences of overlooking physical nexus can be significant.
 States can reach far back to recoup unpaid sales tax revenue when a business has a physical presence in a state.
-He’s seen companies contacted by a state decades after they started using independent contractors in the state.
-If the state tax authorities discover you have a presence in the state and haven’t been compliant, they can hold you liable for unpaid sales tax back to when you first established nexus.
+If the state tax authorities discover you have a presence in the state and you haven’t been compliant, they can hold you liable for unpaid sales tax back to when you first established nexus.

 What is economic nexus?